S-E-D-A/SEDA-ML-Summarization-vagrant-config/README.md

-SEDA-general-vagrant-config
+SEDA-ML-vagrant-config
 ========================

-General vagrant configuration for SEDA components.

 In order to get started install the latest version of Vagrant from http://downloads.vagrantup.com/.

-Run "git clone git@github.com:S-E-D-A/SEDA-general-vagrant-config.git".
+Run "git clone git@github.com:S-E-D-A/SEDA-ML-Summarization-vagrant-config.git".

 From within this repository run "vagrant up" and after the steps have completed "vagrant ssh".